auth0/Lock-Google.Android/README.md

 That's it!
 When **Lock** needs to authenticate using that connection name, it will ask the `AuthProviderResolver` for a valid `AuthProvider`.

+> We provide this demo in the `FilesActivity` class.
+We also use the Google Drive SDK to get the user's Drive Files and show them on a list.
+Because of the Drive Scope, the SDK requires the user to grant the `GET_ACCOUNTS` android permission first.
+Keep in mind that _this only affects this demo_ and that if you only need to authenticate the user and get his public profile, the `GoogleAuthProvider` won't ask for additional permissions.

 ### Without Lock

 Just create a new instance of `GoogleAuthProvider` with an `AuthenticationAPIClient` and the `server client id` obtained in the Project Credential's page.